spawnmarvel/azure-arm-104/3_compute/vm_simple_win/readme.md

 Write-Host $passWordSecure
 ```

-### 5 Use mstsc to login
+### 5 Use mstsc to login (give it some minutes after deploy, due to virtual machine agent must be ready)
-Get the IP from Azure VM
 \Username
-ComputerName\Username as user

 Test-NetConnection -ComputerName IP -Port 3389
-.\Username
+*
 Reset password
 But please use private IP in prod and make a separate public IP or other "DMZ" stuff